Crio-Bytes/IBD-2022-Master-Repository/PROMISES IN JAVASCRIPT/README.md

 The **new Promise()** constructor returns a promise object.
 The promise object is capable of informing whether the execution has been started, completed, or returned with an error.
 To store this information promise object has a property called state.

-state can have following values:
+state can have the following values:

 - pending: It represents the initial state.
 - fulfilled: It represents that the operation was completed successfully, i.e the promise is **resolved**.